DesmondNzubechi/DesmondNzubechi/README.md

 - 👋 Hi, I’m @DesmondNzubechi
-- 👀 I’m interested in ReactJs
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning ReactJs
 - 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me : 07084183611